XavKearney/fsharp-arm-emulator/docs/AlistairWallace.md

 ### How I've Tested it
-So fair I have tested these three instuctions using a series of 33 unit tests which test base case inputs and some edge cases such as negative inputs to the #N part of Fill N.
+The parsing and the execution have both been tested for EQU.
+The parsing has been tested using 7 unit tests which test both valid inputs and invalid inputs resulting in error messages using unit tests.
+These unit tests test a series of edge cases such as negative inputs and complicated expressions.
+This is also tested further in checkEvalExpression<br />
+Both valid and invalid inputs have also been tested with 10,000 randomised tests.<br/>
+The execution has only been tested for valid inputs and using unit tests.
+This is because due to the way the topLevel code is structured the parse funciton will filter out any invalid inputs and then if the return from the parse function is an error the execution functions will not be ran.

 <br />